An efficient solver for large-scale onshore wind farm siting including cable routing: Discussion and conclusions

 Furthermore, we select the Steiner points independently of the geographical conditions.
 Our problem could be improved by using a digital elevation model to determine true distances and by taking obstacles into account for which the cables cannot be deployed (see also \textcite{Fischetti.2018}).
+If only Euclidean distances between potential turbines are considered, instead of defining a discrete set of Steiner points, one could also approach the problem as an extension of the Euclidean Steiner tree problem with obstacles; for an overview see, e.g., \textcite{Brazilbook}.
+However, since we do not consider Euclidean distance, state-of-the-art algorithms, e.g., implemented in the \texttt{GeoSteiner} software by \textcite{Juhl2018}, do not work in our case.
 In addition, for the set of the larger regions, we were not able to find the optimal solution for all instances.
 Especially when transferring our methodology to federal states or countries, further methodological advancements will be necessary to make this computable.
 For example, reduction techniques are one of the most essential and effective features in solving STP-related problems \parencite{ljubic2021} and \scipjack provides many strong reduction techniques, see e.g., \textcite{RehfeldtKoch2023, rehfeldt2021a, rehfeldt2019}.
 Therefore, identifying efficient reduction techniques could significantly improve the solution process, however, these have yet to be studied in the context of QSTPs.
 Additionally, we used a shortest path heuristic to find primal solutions in the branch-and-cut algorithm.
 In the future, developing new primal and dual heuristics in the context of QSTP could be a promising way to further improve our approach.
 For instance, exploration of the idea of \textcite{leitner2018} who introduced a dual-ascent algorithm in the context of PCSTPs could be worthwhile.
 When investigating larger regions and wind farms, future studies should also incorporate the meshing of power grids for increased security of supply as well as the (remaining) capacities of substations.
 The existing substations we have considered may not always have sufficient remaining capacity to ensure the grid connection of further wind farms and new substations would have to be installed.
 Also, cables are subject to finite power capacities, which are not included in the model, but are inevitable for the realization of particular turbine sites, see, e.g., \textcite{Fischetti.2018}.
 Future studies should introduce additional constraints representing other relevant technical details as well, such that our approach becomes more applicable for single wind farm planning.
 For example, including a minimum distance between the turbines; Or adapting the quota constraint to model the wake effect explicitly in the optimization.
 Then our approach could be combined by the cuts introduced in \textcite{fischetti2022}.
 Although our approach is also applicable for planning other renewable energy plants like solar photovoltaic installations, applications of the algorithm beyond energy system analysis are also conceivable: for example, cable routing optimization approaches for offshore wind farms \parencite{Fischetti.2018, Fischetti.2021a} were recently applied to determine safe distancing during the COVID-19 pandemic \parencite{Fischetti.2021b}.

 {